wakesurfer/iotmeetup/README.md

 4. Test your client.
 When you are ready to test against the IoT Server **Part 1** need to be finished
 5. Add some useful features to complete the client

-Part 1 and 2 can be partly **paralellized**, so if you're a team - save time for the challenges and split up the tasks!
+Part 1 and 2 can be partly **parallelized**, so if you're a team - save time for the challenges and split up the tasks!

 ----
 Done with the tutorial or just want to skip to the good stuff?
 Check out